cqfn/aibolit/README.md

 ```

 ### Train command
-`Train` command will do the following:
+`Train` command does the following:

- - Calculate all metrics for all java files in a directory
+ - Calculates patterns and metrics
- - Create a dataset with full features (patterns and metrics) and target
+ - Creates a dataset
- - Train model and save it
+ - Trains model and save it

  Train works only with cloned git repository.
  1. Clone aibolit repository
- 2. Create VENV if you need
- 3. Go to `cloned_aibolit_path`
+ 2. Go to `cloned_aibolit_path`
- 4. Run `pip install .`
+ 3. Run `pip install .`
- 5. Set env variable `export HOME_AIBOLIT=cloned_aibolit_path` (example for Linux).
-It's an *obligatory* parameter!
-Otherwise, `train` will fail
+ 4. Set env variable `export HOME_AIBOLIT=cloned_aibolit_path` (example for Linux).
- 6. If you need to set up own directory where model will be save, set up also `SAVE_MODEL_FOLDER` env variable.
+ 5. If you need to set up own directory where model will be saved, set up also `SAVE_MODEL_FOLDER` environment variable.
  Otherwise model will be saved into `cloned_aibolit_path/aibolit/binary_files/model.pkl`
- 7. You need to install Java and Maven
+ 6. You need to install Java 13 and Maven

  Or you can use our docker image (link will be soon here)